 Perhaps no baseball position has a greater risk of serious injury than the outfield positions does.
 Communication among outfielders, and between outfielders and infielders, is paramount to avoiding serious injuries from collisions.
 These communication skills should include the understanding of which player has the right of way when two players both call for balls, so players know when to allow the other player to make the catch.
 This communication should be one of the first thing youth coaches address at the lower levels of baseball, so the risk of injury reduces.

-It is necessary that baseball coaches teach pitchers to be in good fielding position and to expect balls to come at them after delivery, so they avoid injury from batted balls.
+It is necessary that baseball coaches teach pitchers to be in good fielding position and to expect balls to come at them after delivery, so they avoid winding up on the injured list from batted balls.
 Being so close to home, batted balls come quickly, and hits to the heart and head area may lead to serious injury.

 After playing major league baseball, Jack Perconte has taught baseball and softball since 1988 and offered valuable coaching training too.
 He has helped numerous youth players reach their potential, as well as having helped parents and coaches navigate their way through the challenging world of youth sports.
 Jack is one of the leading authorities in the areas of youth baseball training and coaching training advice.All Jack Perconte articles are used with copyright permission.